Read And Write Each Number In Expanded Form

 Relate to Real-World Examples

-For example, when dealing with money, you can use expanded form to understand the value of different denominations.
+Here's one way to look at it: when dealing with money, you can use expanded form to understand the value of different denominations.
 If you have $235, you can break it down into two hundred-dollar bills, three ten-dollar bills, and five one-dollar bills.
 This concrete example can help solidify your understanding of expanded form.

 Break Down Complex Numbers